harsha-kadekar/harsha-kadekar.github.io/_posts/2024-04-07-vim-neovim-commands-for-reference.md

 - To delete a single character - `x`
 - To go to the corresponding closing bracket (you need cursor to be on top of opening bracket) - `%`
 - To delete all the characters from the current cursor position till the next occureance of character - `dtx` where `x` is the character you wish like `dt"`.
 So delete till you find `"`.
+- To remove everything between the quotes and place cursor after quotes - `ciq`
+- To delete all the elements between brackets - `dab`
+- To copy the current word your cursor is in - `yiw`
+- To select all the lines with current indentation - `vii`
+- to select all the elements around bracket - `vab`

 ## NERDTree Plugin